jump-dev/Hypatia.jl/benchmarks/natvsext/README.md

 ```

 ## run.jl script

+### Choose examples

+Open `run.jl` with a code editor.
+To run the examples from _"Solving natural conic formulations with Hypatia.jl"_
+uncomment the example names under the "natural formulations paper" header and
+comment (add #) the names under the "spectral function cones paper" header.
+To run the examples from "_Conic optimization with spectral functions on
+Euclidean Jordan algebras_", do the opposite.

+### Run the script

 This script spawns a process for each instance and each solver, one at a time.
 It kills the process if a memory or time limit is reached (see the options at